 - Do not rinse, OR #6

 - Do a warm compress after if you want to try and draw more of the pus out, then follow the cleaning routine above.

-I’m so grateful to have read about this salt method recently.
+I’m so grateful to have read about this salt method.
 I don’t know if it works every time.
-The bigger sulphur pellets we bought recently at a health food store weren’t working as quickly with this new chalazion he’d had for a month and a half.
+The bigger sulphur pellets we had bought most recently at a health food store weren’t working as quickly with the latest chalazion he’d had for a month and a half.
 We began this doing treatment once or twice daily.
-The pus was almost always brought to the surface, sometimes the cyst even opened up on the spot — at which point I’d always do the gentle warm compress, then clean and apply coconut oil.
+The pus was almost always brought to the surface, sometimes the cyst even opened up on the spot — at which point I’d always do the gentle warm compress for as long as he’d let me, then clean and apply coconut oil.